 Scenario 2: The switch is used as FTP server.
 The switch operates as the FTP server and connects from one of its ports to a computer, which is a FTP client.
 Transfer the "nos.img" file in the switch to the computer and save as 12\25\nos.img.

-Switch(config)#ftp-server enable

-Switch(config)# username Admin password 0 superuser
+The configuration procedures of the switch are listed below: Switch(config)#interface vlan 1 Switch(Config-if-Vlan1)#ip address 10.1.1.2 255.255.255.0 Switch(Config-if-Vlan1)#no shut Switch(Config-if-Vlan1)#no shut Switch(Config-if-Vlan1)#exit Switch(config)#ftp-server enable Switch(config)# username Admin password 0 superuser